 - Long-acting analogues.
 These need to be injected once a day and can last up to 24 hours.

 - Mixed insulin.
 This is a mix of intermediate- and short-acting insulin.

 - Mixed analogue.
 This is a mix of intermediate-acting insulin and rapid-acting analogue.

-When you're first diagnosed with type 1 diabetes, your doctor or diabetes specialist nurse will recommend what type of insulin you need.
-You will learn to adjust your insulin dose yourself day-to-day so that your blood glucose levels stay stable.
+When you're first diagnosed with type 1 diabetes, your doctor or diabetes specialist nurse will recommend what type of insulin you should try.
+They’ll help you to understand how to adjust your insulin dose yourself every day, so that your blood glucose level stays stable.

 Ask at your clinic whether they run education classes such as DAFNE (Dose Adjustment For Normal Eating).
-This is a five-day intensive course that helps you learn how to adjust your insulin dose.
+This is an intensive course that helps you learn how to adjust your insulin dose.

 - Diabetes UK

 - Diabetes mellitus.
 PatientPlus. www.patient.info/patientplus, reviewed 2 July 2013

 - Management of type 1 diabetes.
 PatientPlus. www.patient.info/patientplus, reviewed 11 October 2012

 - What is diabetes?
 Diabetes UK. www.diabetes.org.uk, accessed 16 June 2015